kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-importing-data.md

 To run a KijiExpress job, you specify the precompiled job as a jar file and the class you want to run.
 For this example, we also use command-line options to specify the input JSON file and the target Kiji table.
-Additional options indicate that the job is running against the Hadoop closer (`--hdfs`) rather than running in Cascading's local environment and that there are additional library jar files to pull from the `/lib` directory.
+Additional options indicate that the job is running against the Hadoop cluster (`--hdfs`) rather than running in Cascading's local environment and that there are additional library jar files to pull from the `/lib` directory.

 *  Run the the song metadata importer as a precompiled job contained in a `jar` file: